 Am I eligible to train to be a teacher?

 The government sets entry requirements for those who wish to train to be a teacher.
-Providers of initial teacher training, such as Exceed SCITT, have to adhere to them: there is no flexibility.
+Providers of initial teacher training have to adhere to them: there is no flexibility.

 We can tell you more during our free local briefing events in and around Leeds, Bradford and Keighley.

 - An honours first degreeawarded by a university at class 2:2 or above.
 If you have a third-class degree, and have completed a Masters degree this would boost your undergraduate qualification to the equivalent of a 2:1.We do not usually accept international qualifications.
 A foundational degree is not enough to meet this criteria; you’ll need to top-up your degree.

 - In exceptional circumstances an applicant with a 3rd Class Honours degree who has been employed at a Partnership school will be offered an interview if the Head Teacher of the employing school provides an additional reference to the Head of ITE confirming that they consider the applicant able to manage the academic requirements of the programme.

 - GCSE Grade C (4) in English, Maths and a science subject.
 (Equivalency tests are accepted).
 All these qualifications must be achieved before your start the initial teacher training programme in September.
 So, if you’re in the final year of your undergraduate degree, start applying for initial teacher training from the October before you complete your degree.
 We may set achieving one or more of these qualifications as part of your conditional offer if you are successful at interview.